CalebFurley/UReCA/README.md

+# UReCA Summer Project 2024
 	# GOAL OF PROJECT: Write a machine learning library in C++ that can be used in Python.
 	# Current Goal: Write a print function in C++ that can be used in Python.

 --------------------------------------------------------------------------------------------------------------------